 A stoneware container like this, placed in a shady spot, is ideal.

 5. Consider investing now in an inexpensive misting system to set up when the temperatures increase.
 Don't leave it until the weather is hot – you'll find these sell out very quickly.

 This one is a favourite.
 It's easily attached by fixing up a rope across your run, or using an existing tree or fence.
 Clip the mister on above chicken head height.

-This simple system can reduce the ambient temperature by around 20 degrees across a ten foot area.
+It's a simple system which can reduce the ambient temperature by around 20 degrees across a ten foot area.
 It does leave wet patches on the ground - which can help cool your flock's feet!

 Use outside only.
 Using a mister inside the coop itself will lead to damp conditions which are potentially even more harmful than the heat.